 Who provides the health care services?

-All staff are Board-Certified and include a Family Physician, Nurse Practitioners, a Physician Assistant, a Registered Nurse and a Medical Assistant.
+All staff are Board-Certified providers and include a Family Physician, a Nurse Practitioner, two Physician Assistants, a Registered Nurse and a Medical Assistant.

 What services are available?